-If your company’s website isn’t localized to appeal to customers willing to purchase based on brand connection to their language.
+Suppose your company’s website isn’t localized to appeal to customers willing to purchase based on brand connection to their language.
 In that case, you’re missing a significant opportunity to build your business.
-You’re also giving your competitors a major advantage in the quest to increase market share.
+However, you are also giving your competitors a significant advantage in the quest to increase market share.

-Brass tacks: When you’re expanding globally, translating your website and other online content isn’t a nice-to-have.
+Brass tacks: When you’re expanding globally, investing in website localization services isn’t a nice-to-have.
 It’s mission-critical.

 These days, global customers expect online content in their preferred language.
 They quickly navigate away from websites and brands that fail to provide it.
 Consider these globalization stats:

-China and India are winning the Internet.
-China currently has over 738 million online users, while India ranks second with over 462 million.
+China and India are still winning the Internet.
+China currently has over 1.02 billion online users, while India ranks second with over 658 million.
 Neither nation uses English as its first language.

 Global shopping has gone mobile.
-43% of smartphone users worldwide use their phones to shop online, and they like to use their preferred language.
+More than 55% of global smartphone owners use them to shop online, and they like to do so in their preferred language.
 Trends like these prove that speaking your customers’ languages through localized content is essential to your marketing success.

 Why does culturally relevant, localized marketing matter so much?
 For starters, it can make or break your ability to create genuine connections with consumers.

 For example: Imagine that you’re sharing content with Italian customers about a Christmastime holiday sale.
 If you advertise to them the same way you speak to your U.S. customers, you’ll have a problem.
 The U.S. market emphasizes Christmas Eve and Christmas Day as key holidays, while Italy puts its attention on January 6—the Epiphany.